albar965/littlenavmap-manual/src/en/AIRCRAFTCENTER.rst

 The default is to keep the aircraft visible in the center part of the map window.
 The map is centered on the user aircraft once the aircraft leaves the center part of the map screen.
 You can configure the size of the center part in options.
-See :ref:`aircraft-center-options`.
+See chapter :ref:`aircraft-center-options`.

 A countdown timer starts (default is 10 seconds) if a user does interactions with the map like zooming or scrolling which allows to move the map away from the user aircraft.